 ”So Peter left.
 But maybe it was time for him to try his hand at something new…”

 ”Well, Jakob left.
-Men he wasn’t exactly cut out for the job…”
+He wasn’t exactly cut out for the job…”

 How to make the change

-And what does it take to change this?
+And what does it take to change this individual and reactive approach?

-This is my suggestion: Take action in two areas.
+This is my suggestion: Take action in tree areas.

 This applies regardless of whether we are talking about the mandatory health and safety risk assessment, the employee engagement survey or the leadership evaluation.